 Review summary: Nikon D7000 vs Panasonic GX80

 So what is the bottom line?
 Is there a clear favorite between the Nikon D7000 and the Panasonic GX80?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Nikon D7000:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Scores markedly higher (9 points) in the DXO overall assessment.